Paula Windecker publishes her doctoral dissertation

 1. for travel to participate in specialist congresses, research workshops, etc. that are connected with official activities (excluding daily allowance)

-2. for travel incurred as part of the GAFP, e.g. to meetings with external mentors (excluding daily allowance)
+2. for travel costs incurred as part of the GAFP, such as for traveling to meet with external mentors (excluding daily allowance)

-In the event of a successful doctorate, junior members can be granted a subsidy towards the printing costs incurred for the publication of their doctoral dissertation following their membership.
-These funds are independent of the above-mentioned financial support option, but amount to a maximum of EUR 3000.00.
+If junior fellows successfully complete their dissertation, the printing costs incurred for the publication of their doctoral dissertation following their time as a fellow can be subsidized.
+These funds are independent of the above-mentioned financial support option and amount to a maximum of EUR 3000.

-In addition to financial support for dissertation proposals, which creates freedom for work and personal development, the GAFP enables expert knowledge to be reorganized and recontextualized.
-An exclusive mentoring model is available to junior members for this purpose.
+In addition to providing financial support for completing the dissertation, which frees fellows up to work and develop as individuals, membership in the GAFP enables expert knowledge to be reorganized and recontextualized.
+An exclusive sponsorship and mentoring model is available to junior fellows for this purpose.

-The internal mentoring offers the possibility to build an intensive exchange within the university that transcends the borders of a single subject.
-Junior members can choose an internal mentor from among the senior and associate members of the GAFP for the period of their membership, who will give them a different professional perspective on their doctoral dissertation.
+The internal sponsorship offers the possibility to build an intensive exchange within the university that transcends the borders of a single subject.
+Junior fellows can choose an internal sponsor from among the senior and associate fellows of the GAFP for the period of their time as a fellow.
+This sponsor will give them a different professional perspective on their doctoral dissertation.

-In addition, junior members can choose external mentors for the duration of their membership, based on their own professional goals and academic interests, to advise and support them in their further career.
-These are proven experts from science, the arts, culture, politics, business or society who broaden the view of the dissertation project, but also beyond, and at the same time provide contacts and networks for a later career.
+In addition, junior fellows can choose external mentors for the duration of their time as a fellow, based on their own professional goals and academic interests.
+The mentors will advise and support them in their further career.
+They are proven experts from science, the arts, culture, politics, business, or society who broaden the mentee’s view of the dissertation project and beyond, and also provide contacts and networks for their future career.

 Application Documents